wind-c/comqtt/README.md

 CoMQTT is based on mochi-co/mqtt, its a very nice code base, thank you so much Mochi!

+<font color="#00dd00">If you like or useful to you, please give a STAR, let more know and participate in maintenance together!</font><br />

 > #### 📦 💬 See Github Discussions for discussions about releases
 > Ongoing discussion about current and future releases can be found at https://github.com/wind-c/comqtt/discussions